This post is by Bernie Carr, apartmentprepper.com

 These stories turned out well, but so many others take a bad turn.
 Avoid the pain of getting lost with these tips:

-- Educate kids on the dangers of wandering away
+- Educate kids about the dangers of wandering away

 - Plan every hike or day trip to the last detail, even short ones.